-3.1 STANDARD CREDIT POLICY: ELEGIBILITY FOR ALL DEVELOPED PROPERTIES
+3.1 STANDARD CREDIT POLICY: ELEGIBILITY FOR ALL DEVELOPED PROPERTIES fine sediments) and removes soluble pollutants.

 Stormwater BMPs that manage peak flows, runoff volumes and/or minimize pollutant runoff from a property to either the Town system or local water resources will be recognized by the Town's credit program.
 Eligible BMPs will include, but are not necessarily limited to, the following: